Current Science and Alexander Technique International Webinar

 Date and Times

-The course runs from the week of February 1st for 7 weeks with live Q&A and discussion sessions on Thursdays ( September 2nd to October 14th, 2021) to discuss each week’s material.
+The course runs from September 2nd for 7 weeks with live Q&A and discussion sessions on Thursdays ( September 2nd to October 14th, 2021) to discuss each week’s material.
 Depending on demand, we will open up a second discussion session (Session 2) for those who cannot make our main session (for example people living in Australia and Japan).
 Please let us know if you are interested in joining Session 2.

 Session 1: North/South America and Europe: